open/close all folders

 - Lampshaded in Da Capo during Junichi's date with Mako.
 His reaction to her terror at having to see the movie is basically an incredulous, "Seriously?
 What are you, one of the main heroines of some dating sim?"

-- Persona 3 Portable (FeMC only): The final rank of Mitsuru Kirijo's Social Link involves watching a horror movie in her room.
-Mitsuru asks if the Female Protagonist would mind holding her hand.
-The Female Protagonist herself seems quite eager to watch the movie.
+- In Portable's female protagonist route, the final rank of Mitsuru Kirijo's Social Link involves watching a horror movie in her room.
+Mitsuru asks if the female protagonist would mind holding her hand.
+The female protagonist herself seems quite eager to watch the movie.

 - Inverted and mixed with Kids Shouldn't Watch Horror Films in Pokémon Black 2 and White 2: A tough-looking biker punk talks about how horror movies are overrated.
 A little girl standing a few feet from him, however, comments that he was freaking out and crying watching one while she appears totally unfazed.

-- While this trope pays off for Gary in Ménage à 3, the next movie Zii and DiDi watch is notorious Spanish horror flick [REC].
+- While this trope pays off for Gary in Ménage ŕ 3, the next movie Zii and DiDi watch is notorious Spanish horror flick [REC].
 That goes rather less well, or alternately, even better.

 - Inverted here in Fanboys.

 - Nimona: The eponymous character is really scared of zombie movies.
 Considering that she's a shapeshifter of massive power, this is rather hilarious.

 - Agents of the Realm plays with this trope in variety of ways: